nedmorgan/foster-find/README.md

 #### Current Features

 * Able to create, read, and delete user
-* Able to create, edit, update, and delete animals
+* Able to create, edit, update, and delete fosters
 * Able to create, read, and delete shelters
-* Able to access the content through a secure log-in

 #### Future Improvements: